eric-staedler/RailPilot-locodb/README.md

 ## Prerequisites

 - A Raspberry Pi running **Raspberry Pi OS** (32 bit or 64 bit; this guide assumes a Debian-based OS).
+Or any other device running a Debian-based OS.
 - A user account with `sudo` privileges.
-- A working network connection (to pull Docker images and download the SQL schema during initialization).
+- A working internet connection (to pull Docker images and download the SQL schema during initialization).
-- At least **2 GB** of free storage for Docker images, volumes, and data.
+- At least **4 GB** of free storage for Docker images, volumes, and data.
 - Basic familiarity with the command line / terminal.

 ---